Futsal is blowing up as players fall in love with this exciting indoor game.

-- BOW-poles and powder coated telescoping frame constructed to distribute goal weight across the bottom base
+- BOW™ Poles and powder-coated telescoping frame are constructed to distribute goal weight across the bottom base.

-- Goal sets up in 120 seconds without the use of tools, guide wires, or heavy steel crossbars giving you a quick set up, take down time, and reducing risk of injury during game and practice.
+- This futsal goal sets up in 120 seconds without the use of tools, guide wires or heavy steel crossbars, giving you a quick setup, take down time and reducing the risk of injury during games and practice.

 Check out the official product page to learn more and we really hope that you're inspired to get out there and play!